sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

   - Total number of views of the manage code monitor page
   - Total number of clicks on the code monitor email search link

+- CTA metrics
+  - Total number of views of the "install browser extension" CTA on the file page
+  - Total number of clicks on the "install browser extension" CTA on the file page
+  - Total number of views of the "install browser extension" CTA on the search page
+  - Total number of clicks on the "install browser extension" CTA on the search page

 ## CIDR Range for Sourcegraph

 Sourcegraph currently uses Cloudflare to provide web application security.
 You should allow access to all [Cloudflare IP ranges](https://www.cloudflare.com/ips/)